KeanuRevan/NSCC_Model_Rocket/README.md

 # 🚀 NSCC_Model_Rocket

-An embedded avionics and launch control system for a 3D-printed model rocket — designed and built by NSCC students.
+An embedded avionics and launch control system for a 3D-printed model rocket — designed and built by Nova Scotia Community College (NSCC) students.
 This project combines embedded programming, wireless communication, and aerospace telemetry to create a fully functional **flight computer** and **remote launch controller**.

 ---